kuiper2000/tropical-dynamics/_sources/Variability/QBO.md

 ```

 We can also link the above equation to the angular momentum equation.
-To achieve this, we multiply the first equation of {eq}`QBO_spectral_form` by $\rho_0$ Uu + p and integrate it over zonal direction (which eliminates the terms associated with zonal gradient, i.e., "$ik$" terms ) We have
+To achieve this, we multiply the first equation of {eq}`QBO_spectral_form` by $\rho_0$ (U-c) u + p and integrate it over zonal direction (which eliminates the terms associated with zonal gradient, i.e., "$ik$" terms ) We have

 ```{math}